-If during normal operation, VIN goes below UVLO, the EN pin goes below 1.2 V, or a thermal shutdown event occurs, the TPS54388C-Q1 device stops switching.
-On VIN going above UVLO, the release or pulling high of EN, or exit from a thermal shutdown, SS/TR discharges to below 60 mV before re-initiation of a power-up sequence.
-The VSENSE voltage follows the SS/TR pin voltage with a 50-mV offset up to 85% of the internal voltage reference.
-When the SS/TR voltage is greater than 85% of the internal reference voltage, the offset increases as the effective system reference transitions from the SS/TR voltage to the internal voltage reference.
+If during normal operation VIN goes below UVLO, the EN pin goes below 1.2 V, or a thermal shutdown event occurs, the TPS57114C-Q1 device stops switching.
+On VIN going above UVLO, the release or pulling high of EN, or the exit of a thermal shutdown, SS/TR discharges to below 60 mV before re-initiation of a power-up sequence.
+The VSENSE voltage follows the SS/TR pin voltage with a 54-mV offset up to 85% of the internal voltage reference.
+When the SS/TR voltage is greater than 85% on the internal reference voltage, the offset increases as the effective system reference transitions from the SS/TR voltage to the internal voltage reference.